The National Museum of African American History and Culture is a stunning addition to the Smithsonian’s lineup

 The 50’ x 250’ surface of the Founding of America Wall features a collection of quotes displayed in relief text, increasing in size from the bottom up, topped by one from Langston Hughes.
 There are also embedded display cases with white text on glass and projection on its surface of Pyrock.
 “We decided to light the wall like a theatrical cyclorama, using tunable white LED striplights,” says Klainer.

 The official count for the AV system is 88 projectors, 153 small media players, 41 large media servers, 95 computers (mostly PCs) running interactives or control systems of some sort, and 165 monitors ranging between 22” and 90” (some 1080p, some 4K).
+All are controlled and monitored with a distributed Medialon show control system.
 There are some 14 projector blends, the largest being the 17-projector array in the Cultural Expressions Gallery.

 The lighting system, an ETC Unison Paradigm with Mosaic show controller controls 33 universes of lighting (“We fought to have a single lighting control system,” says Klainer.)
 There are nearly 10,000 lighting fixtures and more than 750 fiber optic illuminators.